fmbla/spamassassin-olemacro/README.md

 # Spamassassin OLEMacro

+## Please note this is now integrated into Spamassassin trunk

 Spamassassin OLEMacro is a plug in that searches attached documents for evidence of containing an OLE Macro.

 Several detection methods are in use, see the code comments for references.